Henley & Partners: Publications

 Henley & Partners publishes books and reports.
+The company publishes indices that enable potential clients to choose where to apply for passports, as well as glossy magazines that advertise the company's services.
 Publications include the Henley Passport Index, the Quality of Nationality Index, the Henley Residence Index, the Henley Citizenship Index, the Henley Wealth Migration Dashboard, the Africa Wealth Report, the Global Mobility Report, the Global Citizens Report and the Best Investment Migration Real Estate Index.
+In 2023, the company published the USA Wealth Report.